 The management's responsibility for climate-related aspects is described in the Sustainability organization chapter in Part 1 of this report.
-Accordingly, the responsibility on the executive-board level lies with the CTO.
+Accordingly, the responsibility on the executive-board level lies with the CEO.
 Topics and key figures that are relevant to the climate are regularly presented and discussed in management reviews.

-In the first half of 2021, specific numerical and measurable parameters were defined for climate-related remuneration for the entire executive board.
+Specific numerical and measurable parameters were defined for climate-related remuneration for the entire executive board.
 These relate to our three SBTi targets and are based on the nominal annual emissions reductions to be achieved in the three SBTi/GHGP scopes.